docker-library/docs/ros2/content.md

 ROS_DOMAIN_ID=0
 ```

-> Use a temporary container to run the keystore bootstraping script in the keystore directory:
+> Use a temporary container to run the keystore bootstrapping script in the keystore directory:

 ```console